SolraBizna/lsx/README.md

 This library is distributed under the zlib license.
 This puts very few restrictions on use.
 See `LICENSE.md` for the complete, very short text of the license.

-The C library also includes an implementation of a secure RAM erase function, like OpenBSD's `explicit_bzero`.
+The C library also includes an implementation of a "secure" RAM erase function, like OpenBSD's `explicit_bzero`.
 The Lua library also includes a function for computing the binary XOR of two strings.

 # Table Of Contents